Conquest of Tunis (1535): Fall of the city

-The resulting massacre of the city left an estimated 30,000 dead and 10,000 enslaved.
-Barbarossa managed to flee to Algiers with a troop of several thousand Ottomans.
-Muley Hasan was restored to his throne.
+Muley Hasan was restored to his throne, signing a treatise restoring Tunis' vassalage to Spain.
+Charles proclaimed to him, "I won this kingdom by shedding the blood of my people, you will have to keep it by earning the heart of your subjects; do not forget the benefit you have received, and strive to forget the wrongs they did to you."
 The stench of the corpses was such that Charles V soon left Tunis and moved his camp to Radès.
+He ordered engineer Antonio Ferramolino to rebuild La Goulette, where he left a garrison under Bernardino de Mendoza.
 The siege demonstrated the power of the Habsburg dynasties at the time; Charles V had under his control much of southern Italy, Sicily, Spain, the Americas, Austria, the Netherlands, and lands in Germany.
 Furthermore, he was Holy Roman Emperor and had de jure control over much of Germany as well.